smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Per-Flow Signaling

 Throughput advice is applied on a per-4-tuple basis.
 This enables applications to receive targeted rate guidance while preventing unintended impact on unrelated flows.
 Network elements must maintain flow-specific context for SCONE signaling to ensure correctness.

+## QoS and Bearer Considerations

+SCONE signaling may be carried over either the default bearer or a dedicated bearer, depending on operator policy.
+Operators may configure a distinct QoS Flow Identifier (QFI) for SCONE packets to ensure predictable handling, or alternatively allow SCONE packets to traverse the same bearer as user-plane traffic when no differentiated treatment is required.

+The PCF (Policy Control Function) and SMF (Session Management Function) MUST be capable of assigning appropriate QoS attributes to SCONE flows to prevent congestion-control signaling from being degraded under high-load conditions.

+## Mobility Handling Considerations

+When mobility events (e.g., handover or UPF relocation) occur, SCONE state may need to persist across control-plane and user-plane transitions.
+The SMF and UPF MUST ensure that SCONE packets continue to be delivered consistently after mobility procedures are complete.

+Where stateful advisory logic is deployed at the UPF, operators SHOULD provide a synchronization mechanism to prevent advisory discontinuities during mobility.

 ## SCONE Hint to the Network